mrwolfyu/Cisco_CUBE_SIP_to_Telco/README.md

 ## Solution 2

-In case of an older IOS we need to use TCL script
+In the case of older IOS, we need to use TCL script.

 IOS SAMPLE:
 ```